tenderwg/gdbpg/README.md

-GPDB 6.x GDB commands
+Postgres and GPDB GDB commands
 =======================

-GDB commands making debugging Greenplum internals easier.
+GDB commands making debugging Postgres and Greenplum internals easier.
 Currently this provides a single command 'pgprint' that understand the 'Node' structures used internally, can can print them semi-intelligently.

 Forked from PostgreSQL debugging tool found here: